 - User-centered services and operations

-Hartness Library is currently working on developing a strategic plan for 2018-2023 to guide the development of resources and services for the coming 5 years.
-Explore Hartness Library Strategic priorities 2018-2023 to view the draft priorities and to learn more about the planning process.
+Hartness Library Strategic Priorities 2018-2023 will guide the development of resources and services for the coming 5 years.
+Learn more about our priorities, the planning process, implementation and assessment.

 American Library Association (ALA) Information